texotek/swissknife/archlinux.md

 ```

 ### 1.2 Installation Medium
-Use a usb flash drive or a optical disc.
+Use a USB flash drive or an optical disc.

 Writing the image on the medium: